← All articles

 Step 2: Check whether you have a case

-Before filing, compare your assessed value to recent sales of similar homes in your neighborhood.
-Look for homes that sold within the past 12 months, within roughly a mile of your address, with similar square footage, bedroom count, and condition.
-If those homes sold for meaningfully less than your assessed value, you likely have a case.
+Before filing, compare your assessed value to recent sales of similar homes in your immediate neighborhood, with similar square footage, bedroom count, condition, etc. If those homes sold for meaningfully less than your assessed value, you likely have a case.

 Step 3: File your appeal before the deadline